Wind energy is derived from – you guessed it – the wind. Being a prairie province, Manitoba has lots of wind.

 Sometimes birds and bats are struck by the large, fast-moving blades.
 This is a particular concern during bad weather and if wind farms are in known migratory flight paths.
 (2) However, the overall risk to birds from wind turbines pales compared to the risk from cars, trucks, and picture windows.
 (3)

 Ice will sometimes form on the blades and be thrown a considerable distance by the speed of the rotors.
 (4) This is one of the reasons turbines are usually placed away from other buildings and people.

 Manitoba has had a 99 megawatt (MW) wind farm in operation near St. Leon since 2005.
 The wind farm consists of 63 turbines, each 80 metres high, with three 41-metre blades.
 At the tip of its highest blade, each turbine reaches about 34 storeys, into the air.(5)

 The St. Joseph Wind Farm is Manitoba’s second wind energy power plant.
 It started operation in 2011 with 60 turbines with a total rating of 138 megawatts.(6)

+As a Prairie province with lots of farms and open spaces, Manitoba has many areas available for installing wind turbines.
 The Province of Manitoba, along with Manitoba Hydro, hopes to add 300 MW of wind power to the province’s energy grid – enough power for 100,000 homes.
 That could mean up to 160 more windmills.
 (The number could be smaller due to new and evolving wind turbine technology.)
 (7)

 SEE ALSO: Wind power in the solutions > Home construction section of this website.